riinaleea/riinaleea.github.io/cv.markdown

 <p></p>
   Autumn 2017
   <br/>
-  Exchange student in <strong>London College of Fashion</strong>, University of the Arts London
+  <strong>Exchange student in London College of Fashion</strong>, University of the Arts London
   <br/>
   Department of Costume for Performance
 <p></p>